Coverage

 When You Drive on HUM.

-Every trip completed in the HUM app is covered under HUM's commercial TNC policy — the same legal framework as Uber and Lyft.
+Every trip completed in the HUM app is covered under HUM's commercial auto policy.
 No separate commercial insurance policy required to drive on the platform.

 Log the Ride.
 It's Covered.

-HUM is a registered Transportation Network Company.
-When you start a trip in the HUM app — inputting your passenger's information and beginning the ride — HUM's commercial TNC policy activates.
-Coverage is in effect from the moment you're en route to your passenger through drop-off.
+When you start a trip in the HUM app — inputting your passenger's information and beginning the ride — commercial coverage activates.
+It is in effect from the moment you're en route to your passenger through drop-off.

 Input